Policy last updated

 School principals can appeal the outcome of a profile, if it was determined ineligible for tier 3 funding on the basis of threshold not being met, on the following grounds:

-• there is new and substantial information that was not considered in the profile process.
+- there is new and substantial information that was available at the time, but not considered in the profile process.

 Note: ‘New and substantial information’ must relate only to matters or topics discussed at the profile meeting, or to additional supporting information that was specifically requested after the profile meeting.
 Information about supports and/or adjustments put in place after the profile meeting will not constitute grounds for an appeal.

 The facilitation style of individual facilitators does not constitute grounds for an appeal.
+Quality assurance processes that may see changes to levels of following the profile meeting is an important part of the profile process, and does not constitute grounds for appeal.
 Feedback on a specific facilitator or profile meeting may be provided directly to the facilitator service via email at contact@difs.com.au

 Requesting an appeal